Moodys (MCO)

 AI Analysis | Feedback

-- Global Financial Analytics Market: This market was valued at USD 10.9 billion in 2023 and is projected to grow at a CAGR of 11.6% between 2024 and 2032.
-Other reports indicate the market size was USD 12.57 billion in 2024, with an estimated growth to USD 29.65 billion by 2033.
-North America dominates the financial analytics market, accounting for a significant share.
+The global financial analytics market size was valued at USD 10.9 billion in 2023.
+It is projected to grow to USD 28.3 billion by 2032, at a CAGR of 11.6% between 2024 and 2032.
+North America held the largest market share in the financial analytics market, accounting for over 34.0% in 2024.

 AI Analysis | Feedback